pikesley/HbA1c/README.md

     heroku run RACK_ENV=production bundle exec rake export:jsonify

-(Yes, that's a shittly-named task.
-Also that job currently has _no tests_, and I know of at least one bug in the importer.
+(Yes, that's a shittily-named task.
+Also that job currently has _no tests_~~, and I know of at least one bug in the importer~~.
 And it's shelling out to cURL.
 This is not my best work).

 Anyway, you _should_ see a load of curl lines whizzing past, and when it's finished, some data should have been imported.
 You can test it with something like: